Salary Matching and Pay Cut Reduction for Job Seekers with Loss Aversion: Behavioral Job Search Model

 \subsection{Testable Predictions on the Distribution of Wage Growth}

 \autorefapx{fig:offer_dist} shows the distribution of offered wages to job seekers (blue bars), a subset of which become realized wage growth for job switchers who accept these offers (orange bars).
 The model predicts three key differences in the distribution of salary growth under standard and behavioral models, which is summarized in \autoref{fig:anomaly_theory}.
 First, there is a mass of job switchers bunching at zero salary growth in the behavioral model, which does not exist for the standard model (``bunching'').
-Second, the density of salary growth is discontinuously lower for pay cuts at zero (``discontinuity'').
-Third, the slope of the density exhibits sharp changes at zero (``curvature break'').
+Second, the density of salary growth is discontinuously lower for pay cuts at zero (``discontinuity'').\footnote{ This prediction assumes that the density of wage growth is increasing around the reference point.
+This is true for my empirical context, as the central mass of the wage growth distribution is above zero. } Third, the slope of the density exhibits sharp changes at zero (``curvature break'').
 The density of salary growth under the standard model does not exhibit these three properties, as the density evolves smoothly around zero.
 In the empirical analysis, I test for these differences using administrative data to measure salary growth for job switchers.

 Note that these are predictions for loss aversion modeled as a \underline{kink} at the reference point.
 Another common approach is to model loss aversion as a \underline{notch} at the reference point.
 The notch refers to a discrete loss in utility when offers fall below the reference point, while marginal utility remains unchanged.
-The acceptance rate with a notch exhibits a downward jump at the reference point without changes in its slope, and the model predicts bunching along with clearly defined boundaries for missing mass below the current salary that corresponds to the size of the notch (see \cite{kleven_bunching_2016} for details).
+The acceptance rate with a notch exhibits a downward jump, and the model predicts bunching along with clearly defined boundaries for missing mass below the current salary that corresponds to the size of the notch (see \cite{kleven_bunching_2016} for details).
 This paper focuses on loss aversion modeled as a kink since predictions implied by a notch do not align with empirical patterns observed in the administrative data.